2RDOIOonlL/2RDOIOonlL/README.md

 ## Ablation: VGG with SN

 In this section, we present results for VGG models trained using spectral normalization (SN).
 The first table below is for VGG models trained on CIFAR-10 and the next table is for models trained on CIFAR-100.
 We note that SN does not improve the OoD detection performance for VGG models.
-The VGG architecture, due to the lack of residual connections, does not encourage sensitivity in the feature space.
-Addition of SN does not help with sensitivity either as SN encourages smoothness in the feature space by upper bounding the Lipschitzness of the model.
-Hence, we don't see an improvement in performance for VGG models trained with spectral normalization.
+A possible explanation for this observation is that the VGG architecture, even with spectral normalisation, does not encourage sensitivity to changes in the input space, unlike residual architectures.
+This can be deduced from Tables 3 and 4 in the appendix, and from Figure 1(d) in the paper.
+From the theory perspective, in SNGP the residual connections are required in the proof which shows that the bounded spectral norm of the weights affects the function's Lipschitz constant.

 | SN  |       Method       |  Accuracy   |    ECE     | AUROC SVHN  | AUROC CIFAR100 |
 |-----|--------------------|-------------|------------|-------------|----------------|